cmidgley/foodoc/README.md

 Quite simply Sunlight is no longer maintained and while it does work I prefer Prism which is actively maintained and follows HTML5 standards.

+### Quick hints on forking and changing the template

+This project uses Grunt to build the templates, and the most common Grunt commands are also in `package.json` scripts.
+Some quick hints to help understand the project:
+* The `examples` and `templates` directories are built from grunt.
+If you run the `clean` command, they will be removed which can make finding source and browsing the structure easier.
+* If you change source (under `src`) it will not be used until you build (such as the default grunt build, `template`, or `all`).
+Processes all the source into the `templates` directory.
+* Running `templates` builds just the templates, whereas default and `all` (and several others) also runs JSDoc on the `test-src` directory and outputs this into the `examples` directory.
+* The `templates` directory is pushed to GitHub, but `examples` is not.
+This means that after making changes, you should run one of the build options that generates templates, and push those back to GitHub to use them.

 ## To Do

 *   Refactor and document the template source code.
 Now that I know how it all works I can slim down source code and then heavily document it so I can use it as the example documentation.